 All ok, the new sponsor just looks a bit messy, with QPR sadly succumbing to the lure of cash-rich online casinos.
 Italian mob Errea now the chosen one.

 Much better from Errea, think the Royal Panda logo and wording should be on different hoops and in different colours, like the KLM days.
 Black and red hoops have their bi-annual ditching for salmon-pink, which actually looks alright.
-Expect a third kit to be launched in time for the Christmas market.

 Best effort so far from Lotto.
 No official logo from Gulf Air either, just their web address.